 - Emergency services

-For each campaign they can create ad groups relevant to the service, for instance, the ad groups related to the Residential services campaigns can include:
+For each campaign you can create ad groups relevant to the service, for instance, the ad groups related to the residential services campaigns can include:

 - Plumbing Diagnosis & Inspection

 This also helps you set up a decent budget at the campaign level.

 The best way to set up a campaign budget is to divide your entire budget on the number of days you intend to run your campaign.
 For example, if you are planning to run a campaign for one month, divide your budget by 30 days.